The time scale of redundancy between prosody and linguistic context: Discussion

 \subsection{Prosody as an Audience-Design Tool in Communication}

-A longstanding debate in linguistics concerns the extent to which language production is shaped by audience design, with speakers actively tailoring their utterances to facilitate listener comprehension.
-Evidence suggests that syntactic choices are not strongly adapted for listener needs but rather reflect the speaker's own constraints \cite{ferreira2008ambiguity,morgan2022still}.
-This apparent lack of audience design in syntax may stem from the rigid structural constraints imposed by linguistic systems.
-In contrast, prosody may offer greater flexibility, allowing speakers to dynamically modulate pitch, loudness, and rhythm in real time.
-This flexibility suggests that prosody may play a larger role in audience design \cite{clark_poliak_regev_haskins_gibson_robertson_2025}, serving as an additional communicative channel that enhances intelligibility.
-In fact, prior work shows a trade-off between a word's duration and its information content \citep{jurafsky1998reduction,bell2009predictability,coupe2019different,pimentel-etal-2021-surprisal}, a trade-off which is typically interpreted as arising to facilitate listeners comprehension by smoothing the amount of information they receive per second \citep[known as the uniform information hypothesis;][]{fenk1980konstanz,genzel-charniak-2002-entropy,levy2007speakers}.
-Our findings support this audience-design view by revealing that the redundancy between prosody and past linguistic context extends over long time scales, suggesting that prosody may serve as a "reminder", helping listeners access information from the long-scale past.\looseness=-1
+A longstanding debate in linguistics concerns the extent to which language production is shaped by audience design considerations, with speakers tailoring their utterances to facilitate comprehension.
+Some evidence suggests that syntactic choices are not strongly adapted for listener needs but rather reflect the speaker's own constraints \cite{ferreira2008ambiguity,morgan2022still}.
+This apparent lack of audience design in syntax may stem from the rigid structural constraints imposed by the rules of the language (at least in English, which is used in much past work).
+In contrast, prosodic choices may offer greater flexibility for accommodating audience-centered considerations, allowing speakers to dynamically modulate pitch, loudness, and rhythm in real time.
+This flexibility may afford prosody a larger role in audience design \cite{clark_poliak_regev_haskins_gibson_robertson_2025}, serving as a communicative channel that facilitates comprehension.
+For example, prior work shows a trade-off between a word's duration and its information content \citep{jurafsky1998reduction,bell2009predictability,coupe2019different,pimentel-etal-2021-surprisal}, which is typically interpreted as arising to facilitate comprehension by more evenly distributing information across time \citep[known as the uniform information density hypothesis;][]{fenk1980konstanz,genzel-charniak-2002-entropy,levy2007speakers,meister-etal-2021-revisiting}.
+Our findings may be taken as further evidence for the audience-design view of prosody: the fact that its redundancy with past context extends over long time scales suggests that prosody may help clarify the relationship between the current word and the broader preceding context, thus facilitating the extraction of the intended meaning.
+Given that prosody appears to carry locally unique information, prosodic features may aid comprehension when representations of longer-scale past are lossy.